rezaeim748/Data-Mining-course/HW2/README.md

-# Data Mining Homework 2 - Practical
+# Data Mining Homework 2

 This repository contains the second practical homework for the Data Mining course, focusing on data preprocessing, regression, and classification tasks using various machine learning techniques.